sciZer0/7/v/README.md

 The protocol is represented through describing the Unicorn (**U**) blockchain being built based on the given protocol.

-The U blockchain might really enable mass adoption for crypto in general, and the blockchain's architecture might also be most suitable for the future — upcoming creative economy and more democracy.
+The U blockchain might really enable mass adoption for crypto in general, and the blockchain's architecture might be most suitable for the future — upcoming creative economy and more democracy.